Malapterurus electricus

 Malapterurus electricus is a thickset fish with six mouth barbels and a single fin on its back, just anterior to the rounded tail fin.
 It is brownish or grayish, irregularly spotted with black, and attains a length and weight of about 1.2 metres and 23 kg M. electricus is capable of generating and controlling the discharge of up to 450 volts of electricity.
 It uses its power to defend itself and to capture prey.

+Etymology

+The genus name Malapterurus comes from Ancient Greek μαλακός (malakós) meaning "soft", πτερόν (pterón), meaning "wing", and οὐρά (ourá), meaning "tail".
+The specific epithet electricus is Latin for electric.

 Distribution

-In Africa, it occurs in the Nile and tropical Africa and also in Nasarawa state of Nigeria In Lafia(exclusive of Lake Victoria), Lake Turkana, Lake Chad and Senegal basins.
+In Africa, it occurs in the Nile and tropical Africa and also in Lafia in the state of Nasarawa, Nigeria; and in Lake Turkana, Lake Chad and the Senegal River basin.

 Biology

 Occurs among rock favors standing water.
 Active at night, feeding mainly on fish stunned by electric shocks.
 The electric organ, capable of discharging 300–400 V, is derived from pectoral muscle and surrounds almost the entire body.
 It is used both for prey capture and defense.